caerfinon/KerbinSideRemasteredGAP/GameData/ContractPacks/KerbinSideRemasteredGAP/README.md

 - Contains flightplans for Kramax Autopilot Continued mod
      - Flightplans provide landing information for the various runways at the individual bases
      - Runways where the AoA of the landing sequence proved to be too steep due to terrain were omitted from the flight plans.
      - Complete site to site flightpalns as provided by the original Kerbin Side GAP mod are not included.
+- Contains runway definitions for NavUtilities continued mod

 Install:
 - place directory KerbinSideRemasteredGAP and all sub directories and files in your Gamedata/ContractPacks directroy (Create if it does not already exist)